zsoltbalogh/liferay-docs/discover/deployment/articles-dxp/01-installing-liferay/05-installing-liferay-on-wildfly.markdown

 tutorial to learn how to configure Liferay plugin access to resources.

 <!-- JSF configuration sections go here, when they've been tested for Liferay 7
-+ JBoss bundles. -Cody -->
++ Wildfly 10 bundles. -Cody -->

 ## Deploy Liferay [](id=deploy-liferay)

-1. If the folder `$JBOSS_HOME/standalone/deployments/ROOT.war` already exists in your JBoss installation, delete all of its subfolders and files.
+1. If the folder `$WILDFLY_HOME/standalone/deployments/ROOT.war` already exists in your Wildfly installation, delete all of its subfolders and files.
-   Otherwise, create a new folder `$JBOSS_HOME/standalone/deployments/ROOT.war`.
+   Otherwise, create a new folder `$WILDFLY_HOME/standalone/deployments/ROOT.war`.

 2. Unzip the Liferay `.war` file into the `ROOT.war` folder.

-3. To trigger deployment of `ROOT.war`, create an empty file named `ROOT.war.dodeploy` in  your `$JBOSS_HOME/standalone/deployments/` folder.
+3. To trigger deployment of `ROOT.war`, create an empty file named `ROOT.war.dodeploy` in  your `$WILDFLY_HOME/standalone/deployments/` folder.
-   On startup, JBoss detects the presence of this file and deploys it as a web application.
+   On startup, Wildfly detects the presence of this file and deploys it as a web application.

-4. Start the JBoss application server by navigating to `$JBOSS_HOME/bin` and running `standalone.bat` or `standalone.sh`.
+4. Start the Wildfly application server by navigating to `$WILDFLY_HOME/bin` and running `standalone.bat` or `standalone.sh`.

-You're now an expert when it comes to deploying @product@ on JBoss!
+You're now an expert when it comes to deploying @product@ on Wildfly!